 A drawback with the older, tricyclic anti-depressants is their high level of toxicity that renders them potentially lethal in overdose – a major concern for a drug prescribed for depressed people, where suicide risk is a common concern.
 The SSRIs are much less dangerous in overdose.

 7. Anti-depressants do not rectify chemical imbalances in the brain

 Contrary to the claims of the pharmaceutical industry and many psychiatrists, there is no consistent evidence that anti-depressants achieve their benefits via specific increases in the levels of nor-adrenaline and serotonin.
 It is likely that these drugs affect numerous other neuro-transmitters in the brain.

 Many anti-depressants produce a sedating effect and this is often the first thing that recipients notice upon commencing the drug.
 In keeping with other psychoactive drugs, anti-depressants are likely to reduce a person’s sensitivity to their environment.
 Given that depressed people often suffer with insomnia and agitation, the arousal reduction may be the most helpful consequence of the drug – the finding that other sedative drugs (benzodiazepines, anti-psychotics, opiates) can achieve an equivalent anti-depressant effect lends further support to this possibility.

 Further information regarding the likely effects of anti-depressants on the brain can be obtained from the excellent book by Moncrieff (2009).

-8. Anti-depressants may help with problems other than depression
+8. Anti-depressants are often prescribed for problems other than depression

 Anti-depressant drugs are also prescribed to people suffering from other mental health problems, not just 'depression'.
 These include 'post traumatic stress disorder', 'anxiety disorders' (panic, obsessive-compulsive), chronic pain and 'eating disorders'.
-The general sedative effects of anti-depressant medication (see section 7) may account for these reported improvements.
+The general sedative effects of anti-depressants (see section 7) may account for these reported improvements.